uilicious/english-compiler/README.md

 So what if, instead of writing code from functional specs, we simply compile it directly to code?

+Into a future, where we replace nearly everything, with just written text.

 ![CLI help docs for the english](./notes/imgs/EnglishCommand-CLI-help.png)

 ![Example of spec to code](./notes/imgs/example-spec-to-code.png)